shivannis/xandr-docs-public/xandr-docs/articles/monetize/object-hierarchy.md

 ## Creative

-A [creative](exploring-creatives.md) is an actual ad, hosted either by Xandr or by a third-party ad server.
-The Xandr platform enables you to traffic a wide range of
+A [creative](exploring-creatives.md) is an actual ad, hosted either by Microsoft Advertising or by a third-party ad server.
+The Microsoft Advertising platform enables you to traffic a wide range of
 [creative types](add-creatives-in-bulk.md), from banners to rich media types like interstitials and expandables.

 Creatives belong to a specific advertiser.
 You can associate each creative to many line items or campaigns under an advertiser.